 Mary Opasik is a Catonsville artist who has been making assemblage art with found and repurposed objects for thirty five years.
 Her found object legacy began as the daughter of parents who were recyclers long before it was publicly advocated.

-Before graduating from the Maryland Institute College of Art in 1989 with her B.F.A degree, Mary Opasik worked as a registered nurse for eighteen years while attending art classes at night.
-The medical profession and personal experiences have informed her work.
+Mary Opasik holds a BFA degree from Maryland Institute College of Art ( 1989) and is a graduate of The Union Memorial Hospital School of Nursing (1970).
+She worked as a registered nurse for eighteen years while attending evening art classes at MICA.
 Her art has been exhibited in The Huntsville Museum of Art (Alabama), Coast Gallery (Pebble Beach, CA), the American Craft Council (Baltimore, MD) and in galleries extensively.

-Collaborating with her husband, sculptor, Jim Opasik, she has worked with children on projects such as SERPENT FOR PEACE, an outcome of "Violent Toy Turn-In" and "New Ways to Play Day" in Howard County.
+She has done community projects with children such as SERPENT FOR PEACE, an outcome of "Violent Toy Turn-In" and "New Ways to Play Day" in Howard County.
 The violent toy assemblage is on permanent display in the lobby at Children's National Medical Center in Washington, DC.
-Mary Opasik is an ongoing participant of Nature Art In the Park in Baltimore County, MD.
+Mary Opasik is an ongoing participant of Nature Art In the Park in Baltimore, MD.